-6.13 Policy 11: Important Views
+6.12 Policy 9: Important Views

-- 6.13.1 It is widely recognised that certain views and vistas are vital in defining the character of a settlement: these views involve the countryside surrounding settlement as much as views toward village or within the built environment.
-The NPPF promotes the protection of valued landscapes and the visual amenity of the historic environment, as well as recognise "the intrinsic character and beauty of the countryside and supporting thriving rural communities within it". - 6.13.2 Policy 11 conforms with the BDC 2011 Core Strategy policies (DM7, DM8 and DM9).
+- 6.12.1 It is widely recognised that certain views and vistas are vital in defining the character of a settlement: these views involve the countryside surrounding settlement as much as views toward village or within the built environment.
+The NPPF promotes the protection of valued landscapes and the visual amenity of the historic environment, as well as recognise "the intrinsic character and beauty of the countryside and supporting thriving rural communities within it". - 6.12.2 Policy 9 conforms with the BDC 2011 Core Strategy policies (DM7, DM8 and DM9).
 It also conforms with the draft Local Plan (January 2019) Policy 21, which pursues a landscape strategy to improve the condition and sensitivity of the Landscape with respect to local character.
-Policy 11 conforms with these policies by supporting local views, vistas and landscapes which were identified through a neighbourhood profile and are shown on the Important Views map. - 6.13.3 When undertaking the Neighbourhood Profile, residents conducted walkabouts around different neighbourhood areas in Blyth.
+Policy 9 conforms with these policies by supporting local views, vistas and landscapes which were identified through a neighbourhood profile and are shown on the Important Views map. - 6.12.3 When undertaking the Neighbourhood Profile, residents conducted walkabouts around different neighbourhood areas in Blyth.
 The aim of the walkabout is to gather information regarding the character of the development that can only be collected through an on-site investigation.
 From this, residents identified certain views which had significant meaning and beauty to the local community.
 These sights of the village are ones they want to protect for future generations.
-Policy 11 addresses these factors by principle of actions which will conserve, preserve and enhance the views of Blyth.
-The location of such views is present in Policy 11 Map Important Views.
+Policy 9 addresses these factors by principle of actions which will conserve, preserve and enhance the views of Blyth.
+The location of such views is present in Policy 9 Map Important Views.

-Policy 11: Important Views
+Policy 9: Important Views

 - The following views, as identified on Figure 12 and described in in the Views and Vistas sections of the Neighbourhood Profile Report are identified as Important Views: - a.
 Approach south into Nornay; and, - b.
 Church from Sheffield Road; and, - c.
 Church Green from Bawtry Road; and, - d.
 Blyth Village Green from High Street; and, - e.
 Ivy Cottages from Sheffield Road; and, - f.
 Village Entrance from Worksop Road; and, - g.
 Views of the western approach; and, - h.
 The approach to the Village from the East; and, - i.
 The western end of Retford Road; and, - j.
 The vista to the east of Bawtry Road; and, - k.
-Approach from the south of the village; and, - I. Views of Blyth Hall parkland and cricket ground. - Development proposals will be supported provided that they demonstrate to have taken account Local Views and Vistas and have demonstrated how they are maintaining and responding positively to such views in terms of landscaping solutions, boundary treatment, layout, massing. - Development proposals that may cause harm to the Key Local Views and Vistas will need to demonstrate how the benefits of the development outweigh the harm: in such circumstances the harm should be minimized and mitigated.
+Approach from the south of the village; and, - I. Views of Blyth Hall parkland and cricket ground. - Development proposals will be supported provided that they demonstrate to have taken account Local Views and Vistas and have demonstrated how they are maintaining and responding positively to such views in terms of landscaping solutions, boundary treatment, layout, massing. - 3.
+Development proposals which would cause unacceptable harm to the identified Key Local Views and Vistas should demonstrate how the benefits of the proposed development would outweigh the harm to any identified view and the scale and nature of any proposed mitigation.
+Development proposals which are unable to demonstrate that the proposed development meets these tests will not be supported.

-Figure 12: Policy 11 Map Important Views
+Figure 12: Policy 9 Map Important Views

-6.14 Policy 12: Local Green Space
+6.13 Policy 10: Local Green Space